Skip to main content

 The university also performs a personal review, which includes factors like:

-• Activities outside of the classroom like jobs, clubs, sports, family responsibilities, service, research, etc.
+• Activities outside the classroom, such as jobs, clubs, sports, family responsibilities, service, research, etc.

 • Disciplinary record